guardian/support-service-lambdas/README.md

 To check that you have done it correctly, run the ConfigLoaderSystemTest.
 That will check the relevant version can be understood by the local version of the code.

-Ideally this test should be automated and your PR shouldn't be mergable until the config is readable.
+Ideally this test should be automated and your PR shouldn't be mergeable until the config is readable.

 ---